The Best Marine Varnish: Exterior Wood Finish Tests

 Our search for the ideal wood finish—relatively easy to apply, easy to maintain, lasts multiple seasons, and is affordable—began in 2007 when we took a look at the different types of exterior wood finishes on the market, their pros and cons, and how easy they were to apply (one-part varnishes, August 2007; varnish alternatives, October 2007; two-part varnishes, December 2007; teak oils and stains, April 2008).
 Launched in 2008, the longterm panel test aimed to determine which type of coating offers the best and longest protection and which products stand out among their peers.

 We hope the comparison enables readers to decide which finish best matches their own taste, potential labor investment, and wood protection needs.
-For more on the differences between wood finish types, check out “Wood Finishes 101,” which appears with the online version of this article.

-We’ve rated the test products every six months and reported on the coatings’ durability in the May 2009 (six-month checkup), December 2009 (12 months), and January 2011 (18 months) issues.
+We’ve rated the test products every six months and reported on the coatings’ durability in the May 2009 issue (six-month checkup), December 2009 issue (12 months), and January 2011 (18 months) issues.
 Here, we offer the two-year report on the survivors.

-How We’re Testing
+How We’re Testing the Marine Varnishes

 Testers applied dozens of exterior wood finishes (22 one-part varnishes, six two-part varnishes, 18 synthetics and satins/varnish alternatives, and eight teak oils and sealers) to small panels of bare solid teak.
 Each was assigned a number for blind judging and was applied per manufacturer’s instructions.
 If makers gave a range for the number of coats to apply, testers went with the minimum.